EZecarias/ansipull/README.md

 # Ansipull

-Anisible Pull implementation for my homelab; a one-click automation for home-server installation, configuration, and maintenance.
-Contains a Base-Role playbook which, after initial launch on target machine, creates its own user/Cronjob to semi-automate maintenance; cronjob tracks this github repo and pulls/reruns the config on any committed changes.
+An Anisible-pull implementation for my Linux laptop/desktop and homelab servers; automated installation of applications and configuration of system preferences.
+Base-role playbook creates a user/Cronjob on target machine to track this github repo and automatically repull/rerun config on any committed changes.

 Adapted from a fork of https://github.com/LearnLinuxTV/personal_ansible_desktop_configs.